France

 Salomon

-Standout Features: Salomon is renowned for its high-quality outdoor and trail running shoes, favored by enthusiasts for their durability and performance in rugged terrains.
+Known for: French brand renowned for high-performance outdoor and trail running shoes, built for durability and rugged terrain.

 Qobuz